 Young Hitler Youth member Korinna discovers her parents are hiding Jews in her bedroom wall!
 During a time when Hitler Youth children are required to report any “suspicious” activity to their Hitler Youth leaders, Korinna must decide what she will do.

-Number the Stars is a classic story about a Danish girl and her family, and her Jewish friend she helps save.
+Number the Stars is a classic story about a Danish girl, her family, and her Jewish friend she helps save.
 It was written for elementary students but is a great introduction to the Holocaust.
 It is also a Newbery winner.
 Grab the novel study here.

 In this semi-autobiographical novel, a Jewish boy must survive on his own in the Warsaw Ghetto, waiting for his father to return.
 I really enjoyed the book and the under-rated movie, which I’d recommend to students ages 12+.